maxpou/maxpou.fr/_drafts/no-more-loop-js.md

 Now hero object isn't changed and herosExtended is a copy of hero which contain a new property.

-## Embrace the power of es6 (or es2015)
+## Embrace the power of ES6 (or es2015)

-First of all it is recommended to drop the `var` keyword in favor of `const`.
+First of all, [it is recommended](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75#.vr0mzbszd) to drop the `var` keyword in favor of `const`.
-Then if you think that anonymous function reduce visibility and are redundant, I've a good new. es6 bring something call [Arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-Arrow function provide an shortness way to write function.
+Then, if you think that anonymous function reduce visibility and are redundant, I've a good new!
+ES6 bring something call [Arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions), a shortness way to write functions.

 ```js
 const squadAlphaStr = heros